Raising Public Awareness to Tackle Environmental Crimes in the Peruvian Amazon

 Accolades followed.
 Consecuencias received the highest recognition for an environmental initiative in Peru: the National Environmental Award, granted by the Presidency of the Republic of Peru.
 And it won two Eikon awards specifically for communications.

-Prevent’s broader communications strategy encompassed newspapers, music festivals, radio soap operas about illegal mining (available on Spotify), videos aired on commercial flights, urban murals, infographic panels in airports, and advertising content in shopping centers.
+Prevent’s broader communications strategy encompassed working with the media, music festivals, radio soap operas about illegal mining (available on Spotify), videos aired on commercial flights, urban murals, infographic panels in airports, and advertising content in shopping centers.
 Consecuencias, in particular, proved to be a valuable model for how music and entertainment combined with passionate, influential ambassadors can engage the public.
 A once remote part of Peru is now closer to the everyday lives of Peruvian citizens, and we hope that this awareness will mean a more sustainable future for the Peruvian Amazon.

 Key Prevent Results